codingXpert/Js-Interview-Question/notes.md

 * Now we need not to create the printDetails() method again and again to print the same data.

-> **Let us see one more scenario where the printDetails() method is outside the object i.e, it is a individual a function,  then how we will be using call()**
+> **Let us see one more scenario where the printDetails() method is outside the object i.e, it is an individual a function,  then how we will be using call()**

 **Example**